 At the same time, we want to make it possible for everyone to experience the fellowship and Biblical teaching that keeps our faith strong, which is more important now than ever.

-With this in mind, we’re excited to provide for you not only a live streamed worship service on Sunday mornings, but an opportunity to participate in virtual midweek services via Zoom.
+With this in mind, we’re excited to provide for you not only a live streamed worship service on Sunday mornings, but an opportunity to participate in virtual midweek services and other virtual events via Zoom.

 While many of us are already familiar with video conferencing services through work, we wanted to provide instructions for how to use Zoom in case it’s your first foray into this technology.